Rome Italy 6 Day Itinerary

 Things to Know:

-- Language: Italian, but many Romans speak some English.
+- Language: Italian, though many Romans working in tourism speak decent English.

 Other Tips: